kotaaaa/github_resume/README_EN.md

 ### Programming language

-- **Python** (3.5y): Developed DAG with Aitflow, and Used for research in natural language processing
+- **Python** (3.5y): Developed DAG with Airflow, and Used for research in natural language processing
 - **Java** (2y): Used in the backend of a Home appliances EC site and in the backend of an in-house tool
 - **Javascript** (2y): Used in front-end of a Home appliances EC site
 - **Typescript** (3m): Used in the front-end of internal system